 Collaborators

-The RAS Initiative Structural Biology Research Team collaborates with leading RAS researchers in the country to gain new structural and functional insights into RAS mutants and RAS complexes with effectors and regulators.
-Our team is also engaged in multiple drug discovery projects with various biotech/pharma under the Contractor Cooperative Research and Development Agreements (cCRADA) mechanism.
-The team is collaborating with TheRAS (BridgeBio Inc.) and Sanofi.
+The RAS Initiative Structural Biology Research Team collaborates with leading RAS researchers to gain new insights into the structure and function of RAS mutants and RAS complexes, including those with effectors and regulators.
+Our team is also engaged in multiple drug discovery projects with various biotech/pharma companies under the Cooperative Research and Development Agreements (CRADA) mechanism.

-• Andy Aguirre, M.D., Ph.D., and William Hahn, M.D., Ph.D., Dana-Farber Cancer Institute, Broad Institute of MIT and Harvard
+• Andy Aguirre, M.D., Ph.D., and William Hahn, M.D., Ph.D. – Dana-Farber Cancer Institute, Broad Institute of MIT and Harvard

-• Kevin Haigis Ph.D., Dana-Farber Cancer Institute, Harvard Medical School
+• Kevin Haigis, Ph.D. – Dana-Farber Cancer Institute, Harvard Medical School

-• Pablo Rodriguez-Viciana, Ph.D., UCL Cancer Institute, University College London
+• Pablo Rodriguez-Viciana, Ph.D. – UCL Cancer Institute, University College London